jeff-hykin/better-cpp-syntax/documentation/CONTRIBUTING.md

 )
 ```

-To add something to the repository just do
+To add something to the grammar's repository just do

 ```ruby
 grammar[:the_pattern_name] = Pattern.new(/blahblahblah/)